AntoniosKalattas/New-Video-Notification-for-discord/README.md

 # FAQ
     Q: Why sometimes the bot is not sending the notification the moment that the creator uploads a video?
-    A: Because the bot is totally free and the free version of google api supports only 100 request per day , I can only send a request an hour.
+    A: Because the bot is totally free and the free version of google api supports only 100 request per day , I can only send 4 requests an hour.